ytabatabaee/Quintet-Rooting/README.md

 ### Rooting an unrooted species tree
 **Input:** A file containing a species tree topology and a file containing a set of gene trees, both in newick format

-**Output:** A file containing the rooted species tree in newick format
+**Output:** A file containing the rooted species tree in newick format, and when run with `-cfs`, a file containing a ranking over all rooted trees in the search space sorted according to their confidence scores.
 ```
 $ python3 quintet_rooting.py -t <species-topology.tre> -g <input-genes.tre> -o <output-tree.tre>
 ```